UCL-ARC/python-tooling/docs/pages/parallel-async.md

 ---

 Python has a good ecosystem of libraries for multiprocessing (threads and GPU parallelisation), as well as asynchronous processing.
-Here, we list those that we've found to be useful, particularly for research applications and previous ARC projects.

 🟠 tools in the following may be preferred over 🟢, if there are external reasons to use a specific interface or parallelisation scheme.
 Possibly due to